mhibbins/mhibbins.github.io/docs/_pages/research.md

 as incomplete lineage sorting and introgression.
 This can result in misleading comparative inferences if such patterns are not corrected for.
-I am interested in developing theory and software with the goal of making more robust comparative inferences from sets of discordant gene trees, which more accurately reflect these non-treelike processes.
+I am interested in developing theory and software with the goal of making more robust comparative inferences in the presence of these complex patterns of common ancestry.

 ### Understanding macroevolutionary drivers of genome and karyotype evolution
 &nbsp;